yilmazcinar/GiveAwayShow/README.md

 # GİVE AWAY SHOW

 ## This program was written in the C# programming language.
-It is a contest where 3 questions are asked to win the big prize.
-The winner of the big prize will be the one who answers 2 of the 3 questions correctly.
+It is a contest consisting of 3 questions to win the grand prize.
+The winner of the grand prize will be the one who answers 2 out of 3 questions correctly.

 ## Created by Yılmaz ÇINAR